Lockheed Martin SR-72: Plans for a prototype

-On November 1, 2013, Aviation Week & Space Technology published an article on the SR-72's development.
-Public interest in the news was so intense that it overwhelmed the magazine's servers.
-Lockheed Martin officials announced plans to build an optionally piloted scaled demonstrator, about 60 feet (~18 meters) long—comparable in size to a Lockheed Martin F-22 Raptor—powered by a single full-scale engine to achieve Mach 6 for several minutes.
+On November 1, 2013, Aviation Week & Space Technology published an article on the SR-72's development.Public interest in the news was so intense that it overwhelmed the magazine's servers.
+Lockheed Martin officials announced plans to build an optionally piloted scaled demonstrator, about 60 ft long—comparable in size to a Lockheed Martin F-22 Raptor—powered by a single full-scale engine to achieve Mach 6 for several minutes.
 They projected it would be ready by 2018 for flight testing aligned with the High Speed Strike Weapon timeline.
 The production version of the SR-72, company officials said, would resemble the SR-71 in size at over 100 ft long, share its range, and enter service by 2030.
-It was intended to follow the U.S. Air Force's hypersonic roadmap, targeting a hypersonic strike weapon by 2020 and a penetrating ISR aircraft by 2030.
+It was intended to follow the US Air Force's hypersonic roadmap, targeting a hypersonic strike weapon by 2020 and a penetrating ISR aircraft by 2030.
 Lockheed officials noted they had discussed the project with government officials but had not secured funding for the prototype or engine.

-The Air Force's thoughts
+Air Force's thoughts

-On November 13, 2013, Air Force Chief of Staff General Mark Welsh expressed the Air Force's interest in hypersonic flight, noting it would shorten an adversary's reaction time to operations.
-He highlighted it as one of several capabilities that could counter advanced air defenses.
-Welsh acknowledged the service was pursuing hypersonic technology but lacked the materials to build a full-sized aircraft like the uncrewed SR-72.
+On November 13, 2013, Air Force Chief of Staff General Mark Welsh said the Air Force was interested in the ability of a hypersonic aircraft to reduce the time an adversary would have to react, citing it among ways to counter advanced air defenses.
+Welsh acknowledged the service was pursuing hypersonic technology but lacked the materials to build a full-sized aircraft like the SR-72.
 He also clarified that the Air Force had not engaged with Lockheed Martin regarding the SR-72.

 By December 2013, the Air Force declined to fund the SR-72 program.
 Facing budget constraints, the service chose instead to develop the Northrop Grumman RQ-180 stealth UAV—anticipated to be less costly and complex to design and produce—for ISR missions in contested airspace.